MarkNenadov/websocket_proxpy/README.md

 == Requirements ==

 1. Python 3 (tested on Python 3.4)
-2. The 'websockets' module
+2. The 'websockets' module (pip install websockets)
-3. The 'yaml' module
+3. The 'yaml' module (pip install pyyaml)

 == Instructions ==

-1. In config.yaml, ensure serverType is set to OPEN_URL, FORCED_URL_NO_PASSWORD, or FORCED_URL_NO_PASSWORD
+1. In config.yaml, ensure serverType is set to OPEN_URL, FORCED_URL, or FORCED_URL_NO_PASSWORD

 2. If you are using FORCED_URL or FORCED_URL_NO_PASSWORD, uncomment and set proxiedUrl to a valid websocket url.
    Otherwise it should be commented out with a "#"